digitaltrails/onvifeye/README.md

 onvifeye: ONVIF event monitor and clip recorder
 ===============================================

-Onvifeye is a camera ONVIF python client written targeting the TP-Link Tapo-C225.
+Onvifeye is a camera ONVIF python client that targets the TP-Link Tapo-C225.
+THe script may well work with other cameras, but might require modification to cope with camera specific event data.

 Onvifeye includes the following functions: